-First settled in 1853, the town was known as Encina in 1855–56.
-It was once the domain of notorious frontier sheriff and outlaw, J. King Fisher.
+First settled in 1853, the town was known as Encina from 1855-56.
+It is the county seat.
+Uvalde was once the domain of notorious frontier sheriff and outlaw, J. King Fisher.
 A historical marker is on the graves of Fisher and early settlers in the Pioneer Cemetery at the 500 block of N. Park Street.
-Today, it's a retail center for extensive cattle, sheep and goat ranching and truck farming.
-Industries include vegetable packing and processing, aircraft modifications and garment making.
-Uvalde, the county seat, is at the intersection of U.S. 90 and U.S. 83.
-Home of Southwest Texas Junior College, Sul Ross State University and Rio Grande College.
+Today, it's a center for an extensive ranching and truck farming area.
+It is also home of Southwest Texas Junior College, Sul Ross State University and Rio Grande College.

 Plan your Texas trip then take your Passport with you.